Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Point Clare is $49,769 and average income is $64,661.
-This contrasts with Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, estimated median income in Point Clare would be approximately $54,179 and average income $70,390 by that date.
-The 2021 Census data ranks household, family, and personal incomes in Point Clare between the 39th and 42nd percentiles.
-Income brackets show that 28.6% of residents earn between $1,500 and $2,999 annually (1,154 individuals), similar to broader trends across the area at 30.9%.
-Housing affordability pressures are severe, with only 83.7% of income remaining after housing costs, ranking at the 43rd percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Point Clare is below national average.
+Median income is $49,769 and average income is $64,661.
+This contrasts with Greater Sydney's median of $60,817 and average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $54,179 (median) and $70,390 (average).
+From the 2021 Census, household, family and personal incomes rank modestly in Point Clare, between 39th to 42nd percentiles.
+Income brackets indicate that 28.6% of residents earn between $1,500 and $2,999 (1,154 individuals), consistent with broader trends showing 30.9% in the same category.
+Housing affordability pressures are severe, with only 83.7% of income remaining, ranking at 43rd percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income